Past, Present, Future

 Over the years, Winston-Salem has remained true to its independent roots.
 Nicknamed the City of Arts and Innovation, Winston-Salem is synonymous with a zeal for exploration, innovation, and an entrepreneurial spirit, both in business and in culture.
 In fact, our ability to strike the balance between commerce and the arts is what makes us so attractive to businesses and cultural icons alike.

-Our early success as an industrial center brought wealth to the community that fueled the start-up of other successful businesses, among them, Piedmont Airlines (now US Airways), Krispy Kreme Doughnut Corporation, T.W.
+Our early success as an industrial center brought wealth to the community that fueled the start-up of other successful businesses, among them, Piedmont Airlines (later absorbed by USAir), Krispy Kreme Doughnut Corporation, T.W.
 Garner Food Company (makers of Texas Pete hot sauce) and Goody's headache powders.
 The perfect storm indeed.

 And, our strong connection to creativity in all its forms bears fruit in our history of artistic "firsts."
 As home to the first Arts Council in the United States, Winston-Salem paved the way for public-private support of the Arts, and created the model for Arts Councils nationwide.
 Before that, the city of Salem was the first city in the United States where classical music was composed.
 Winston-Salem is also the site of the first state-supported arts conservatory in the country, the internationally regarded University of North Carolina School of the Arts.
 And our numerous galleries, performing arts groups, theaters, collectives and collections continue to attract and appeal to arts lovers worldwide.